OfficeDev/office-js-docs-pr/docs/develop/authorize-to-microsoft-graph.md

 Users sign in to Office (online, mobile, and desktop platforms) using either their personal Microsoft account or their Microsoft 365 Education or work account.
 The best way for an Office Add-in to get authorized access to [Microsoft Graph](https://developer.microsoft.com/graph/docs) is to use the credentials from the user's Office sign on.
 This enables them to access their Microsoft Graph data without needing to sign in a second time.

-> [!NOTE]
-> The Single Sign-on API is currently supported for Word, Excel, Outlook, and PowerPoint.
-For more information about where the Single Sign-on API is currently supported, see [IdentityAPI requirement sets](../reference/requirement-sets/identity-api-requirement-sets.md).
-> If you are working with an Outlook add-in, be sure to enable Modern Authentication for the Microsoft 365 tenancy.
-For information about how to do this, see [Exchange Online: How to enable your tenant for modern authentication](https://social.technet.microsoft.com/wiki/contents/articles/32711.exchange-online-how-to-enable-your-tenant-for-modern-authentication.aspx).

 ## Add-in architecture for SSO and Microsoft Graph

 In addition to hosting the pages and JavaScript of the web application, the add-in must also host, at the same [fully qualified domain name](/windows/desktop/DNS/f-gly#_dns_fully_qualified_domain_name_fqdn__gly), one or more web APIs that will get an access token to Microsoft Graph and make requests to it.